 - Cost: View our affordable tuition rates.

-- Financial Aid: Discover our partner grants, military benefits, and federal financial aid options that may be available to you
+- Financial Aid: Discover the military benefits and federal financial aid options that may be available to you.

 Primarily Online, Philadelphia Area Christian MFT Doctorate